ncsa/MayomicsVC/README.md

   </summary>
 <p>
   <br>
   a.
-Visit the MayomicsVC Repository and clone the repository as the sample example given below:
+Visit the MayomicsVC Repository and clone the repository as in the example given below:

   ```bash scripting
     git clone -b dev https://github.com/ncsa/MayomicsVC.git
   ```
   b.
 Load the necessary modules
-  This workflow requires the cromwell execution engine and Java run
+  This workflow requires the cromwell execution engine and Java to run.

   ```bash scripting
   module load /usr/local/apps/bioapps/modules/java/java-1.8